Year of graduation: 2016

 What is your favourite memory of studying at Plymouth?

-There are countless memories from studying environmental science at Plymouth University.
+There are countless memories from studying environmental science at University of Plymouth.
 A favourite memory would have to be the final day of the Malaysia field trip.
 Although I remember being up until the early hours of the morning the night before, preparing for a final group presentation, it was a really rewarding to be able to share the week’s research results amongst peers.
-To top the day off, eight of us had two weeks of travelling to Vietnam and Bali to look forward to!
+To top the day off, eight of us had two weeks of travelling to Vietnam and Bali to look forward to.

 During my degree, I had a group of course mates that were supportive of each other and made the university experience unforgettable.
 Shortly after graduation, a group of us hired out a cottage in Cornwall for a mini break to celebrate finishing our degree.
 I am looking forward to meeting up with the same group of people this summer.
 I have also stayed in touch with my research project adviser, Dr Alison Stokes.

-I would highly recommend studying environmental science at Plymouth University.
+I would highly recommend studying environmental science at University of Plymouth.
 The course is very interdisciplinary and offers endless opportunities to students in the ultimate location.

 Is there anything else which you would like to share with our current students?